swiftxp-hub/spt-show-me-the-money-quick-sell/README.md

 ## Features that may come in the future

+- More info, like if items could not be sold.
+In particular, selling using the middle mouse button currently provides little information.
 - Quick-sell via context-menu (right-mouse click on items)
 - What-ever comes to my mind or by feature-requests in the comments/SPT-discord